bodleian/buildout.loris/README.md

 Installation
 ============

 Travis only offers Ubuntu 12.04 builds.
 This Loris build is intended for Ubuntu 14.0.
-Hence the non-pass warning below.
+However, it can be installed on 12.0 by following the instructions given in section "Setup server (Debian/Ubuntu)".

 ![alt tag](https://travis-ci.org/BDLSS/buildout.loris.svg?branch=master)